 EXTERIOR Windows: westernwindowsystems.com.
 Paneling: Fiber Cement Board (cembrit.us) over open rainscreen system.
 Wood Siding: Thermally modified poplar.
 Stucco & Chimney: Integrated-color cementitious stucco.
 Wood-Burning Fire Element: heatilator.com.

-ENTRY Stairwell: Custom by builder.
+ENTRY Stairwell: Custom by the builder.
 Bench: gordoninternational.com.
 Recessed Lights: Lightolier (lbclighting.com).
 Suspension Lights: bega-us.com, deltalight.com, zaneen.com, moooi.com.
 Pendant: steng.de.
 Round Rug: filzfelt.com.